Admissions Tests at UK Medical Schools

 - Scientific knowledge and applications: Tests the ability to apply scientific knowledge typically covered in school Science and Mathematics by the age of 16 (for example, GCSE in the UK and IGCSE internationally).

 - Writing: The ability to select, develop and organise ideas, and to communicate them in writing, concisely and effectively.

-If you are interested in learning more about medical school admission tests, arrange your free consultation today.
+If you want to learn more admissions tests at UK medical or schools, or want to apply to study medicine, arrange your free consultation today.
 Our Medicine Service will help prepare you fully for being accepted at a UK medical school.